iTIMO: An LLM-empowered Synthesis Dataset for Travel Itinerary Modification: Experiment

 [1]{ \begingroup \edef\temp{#1} \DeltaZeroA{+0.0\%} \DeltaZeroB{0.0\%} \ifx\temp\DeltaZeroA \cellcolor{DeltaNegBg}#1 \else\ifx\temp\DeltaZeroB \cellcolor{DeltaNegBg}#1 \else \expandafter\deltacellaux\temp \fi\fi \endgroup } \deltacellaux#1#2 { \ifx#1- \cellcolor{DeltaNegBg}#1#2 \else \cellcolor{DeltaPosBg}#1#2 \fi }

 \newcolumntype{M}{c} \newcolumntype{A}{c} \newcolumntype{L}[1]{>{ \arraybackslash}p{#1}}

-{\bfseries Effects of incorporating RAG and SFT (RQ4).} Since SFT and RAG individually enhance base LLMs, we explore their synergistic potential to answer RQ4.
-We initially fine-tune three LLMs with zero-shot prompts.
-During inference, we augment the system prompts with examples retrieved via various RAG settings.
-However, Table~\ref{tab:RQ4} reveals that applying RAG to these zero-shot SFT models often causes performance degradation.
-We hypothesize this is due to the misalignment between the training (zero-shot) and inference (few-shot/RAG).
-To validate this, we employ two strategies: fine-tuning with generic few-shot prompts, and an "Alignment" strategy where training instances utilize the identical retrieval settings used at inference.
-The results in Table~\ref{tab:RQ4} show that both strategies restore performance gains, confirming the necessity of consistency.
-Consequently, we answer RQ4: {\itshape naively combining SFT and RAG does not always guarantee improvements, and prompt alignment between training and inference is essential.}
+{\bfseries Effects of Incorporating RAG and SFT (RQ4).} {Since SFT and RAG individually enhance base LLMs' performance, we investigate their synergistic potential.
+Specifically, we evaluate the impact of various RAG settings during \textbf{inference (Rows)} across models tuned via three distinct SFT \textbf{training protocols (Columns)}.
+The results are presented in Table~\ref{tab:RQ4}.
+The \textbf{"Zero-shot (Train)"} column reveals that applying RAG inference to models fine-tuned on zero-shot prompts results in negative $\Delta$ values, indicating a degradation compared to standard zero-shot inference.
+We attribute this to a training-inference mismatch.
+To verify this, we introduce \textbf{"Random (Train)"} (fine-tuning with random examples) and \textbf{"Alignment (Train)"} (using the \textit{identical} retrieval setting for both training and inference).
+The positive $\Delta$ values in these columns confirm that bridging this gap allows SFT models to effectively leverage the retrieved examples. {\bf Consequently, we answer RQ4:} {\itshape Naively combining SFT and RAG does not always guarantee improvements, and prompt alignment between training and inference is essential.} }